 My trip began with a week spent working in New Orleans, a city blessed with excellent coffee shops, several within walking distance of the office, so I was able to pop out each day for some great coffee.
 However, to fill in the gaps, I made a Travel Press each morning to take into work with me.

 I then spent a fortnight in the Bay Area, one week working in Foster City and the following week being a tourist, including trips to San Francisco and a day hiking in Muir Woods.
-From there, it was back on the train, the California Zephyr, departing from Emeryville in Oakland, just across the bay from San Francisco, and arriving 2½ days later in Chicago after traversing the Sierra Nevada and the Rockies.
+From there, it was back on the train, the California Zephyr, departing from Emeryville in Oakland, just across the bay from San Francisco, and arriving 2½ days later in Chicago after traversing the Sierra Nevada, Rockies and the Missouri and Mississippi Rivers.
 No disrespect to Amtrak’s coffee, which was plentiful and free, but I would have been lost without my Travel Press and Aergrind, plus a steady supply of hot water from the lovely steward in the café car.

 The final leg of my trip was a working spent working in downtown Chicago.
 Chicago afforded plenty of great coffee options nearby, including one, Infuse Coffee & Tea Bar, in the lobby of the office building where I went at least twice every day.
 However, I still found time to take my coffee for walks along river to admire the amazing architecture.
 Then, finally, it was time to fly home.